Pregnancy and Postpartum Physical Therapy

 The American College of Obstetricians and Gynecologists (ACOG) recommends exercise for overall health benefits during pregnancy, though recommendations of type, frequency, duration, and to what degree are vague and should be individualized.
 Physical therapists are experts of the movement system and are educated to safely and effectively prescribe exercises to relieve your pain and prepare your body for labor and delivery.

 The ACOG recommends resuming exercise during the postnatal period on an individual basis 4-6 weeks after birth.
 With the clearance from your midwife or OB/GYN, physical therapy may begin.
 Becky will hear and understand your concerns for gaining optimal health and you will set goals for your therapy.
-She will educate you on your physical dysfunctions and prescribe exercises to fix those dysfunctions to achieve your goals.
+As the body functions as a whole, she will educate you on your physical dysfunctions and prescribe exercises to fix those dysfunctions to achieve your goals.
 Additionally, you will receive hands-on manual therapy and exercise guidance.

-Common postpartum conditions treated at Humanae PT - incontinence (no it's not normal at 4 weeks postpartum or 4 years postpartum - empower yourself to fix it!), lower back pain, upper back pain, neck pain, breastfeeding issues with positioning and recurrent mastitis (education on lymph massage, shoulder girdle stretching and strengthening), diastasis recti, generalized weakness.
+Common postpartum conditions treated at Humanae PT - diastasis rectus abdominus, painful sex, pelvic organ prolapse, incontinence (it's not normal at 4 weeks postpartum or 4 years postpartum - empower yourself to fix it!), breastfeeding issues with positioning and recurrent mastitis (education on lymph massage, shoulder girdle stretching and strengthening), lower back / pelvic / pubic / perineal pain, upper back and neck pain, and generalized weakness.

 Please be evaluated by a physical therapist before resuming any exercise routine postpartum.